Getting Started with Isabelle/jEdit in 2018: Why is Awesome

-\section{Why \jedit is Awesome}
+\section{Why \isajedit is Awesome}

-The most important point (in our opinion) is that \jedit (or rather the technology \footnote{\jedit is a client to the PIDE framework \cite{Wenzel_Wolff2011}; there may be other clients (e.g., web-based or as part of an existing IDE, like Eclipse).} that makes it possible to use the editor jEdit as an interface to the proof assistant Isabelle) provides an interaction model that is broadly known and used nowadays (e.g., in word processors and integrated development environments for programming languages).
-Lets call it the \emph{continuous model}.
-The user sees and \emph{freely} edits a document and all the heavy machinery of Isabelle asynchronously runs in the background and supplies \emph{source text} with semantic information that is again presented in ways people are used to nowadays (highlighting, hyperlinks, tooltips, wavy underlines, etc.).
+The most important point (in my opinion) is that \isajedit (or rather the technology \footnote{\isajedit is a client to the PIDE framework \cite{Wenzel_Wolff2011}; there may be other clients (e.g., web-based or as part of an existing IDE, like Eclipse).} that makes it possible to use the editor \jedit as an interface to the proof assistant \isa) provides an interaction model that is broadly known and used nowadays (e.g., in word processors and integrated development environments for programming languages).
+Let us call it the \emph{continuous model}.
+The user sees and \emph{freely} edits a document and all the heavy machinery of \isa asynchronously runs in the background and supplies \emph{source text} with semantic information that is again presented in ways people are used to nowadays (highlighting, hyperlinks, tooltips, wavy underlines, etc.).

-The traditional interaction model, in contrast, is more like a command-line interface, we sequentially enter commands (one at a time) and wait for the corresponding output.
+The traditional interaction model, in contrast (which is still employed by most other proof assistants), is more like a command-line interface, we sequentially enter commands (one at a time) and wait for the corresponding output.
 Since this would be exceedingly tedious whenever we wanted to change something we entered very early (essentially, we have to enter everything again), this kind of interaction is usually combined with source text.
 Such that instead of typing everything again, we just tell the system which part of the source text has to be reloaded.
 However, in order for this to work, we need some kind of \emph{locked region} (the part of the source text that has already been processed) which we are not allowed to edit.
 Or alternatively, reload everything after each change.

-\begin{pgnote} In \pg there is a visible locked region that can be extended or reduced using keyboard shortcuts or corresponding menu buttons.
-Mostly this works just fine, but if you are unfortunate the locked region may become \emph{out of sync} with the underlying prover process.
-In contrast, \jedit allows to freely edit a document at any position. \end{pgnote}